FragSoc/barotrauma-docker/README.md

 ### Install Script

 A minimal shell script is included to install mods with.
-The script can be invoked (inside the container) with:
+The script can be invoked (inside the container, make sure you're in an interactive session) with:

 ```bash
 install-mod <steam username> <space-delimited list of workshop IDs...>